Fiber to the x: Deployments

-Google Fiber provides speed of up to 1 Gbit/s.

 Active Line Access is an evolving standard for the provision of services over FTTP networks in the United Kingdom proposed by the regulator Ofcom and developed by the Network Interoperability Consultative Committee.

-FTTP

 FTTS, FTTH and FTTB

 Most FTTH deployments follow one of four primary architecture types: centralized split, distributed split, star architecture, or daisy-chaining.
 Fiber network developers choose architectures based on a variety of factors, such as the physical geography of the local environment, number of anticipated subscribers, and labor force skill.
+It is important to distinguish cable and fiber architecture, because while the cable structure can follow one type of architecture, the fibers inside can follow a completely different one.